aloysiogl/backup_utils/README.md

 TODOs:
 - [ ] Need to save info in the databases and merge info to save on the databases at every important step
+- [ ] CLI arguments to already start with a drive added
 - [ ] Be able to know if a directory has changed, save previous state in metadata file
 - [ ] Set up a master drive and slave drives for each folder I want to backup, and keep that stored in the backup general metadata.
 - [ ] Store latest backup sync date in backup metadata.